Bernardo-MG/spring-web-service-maven-archetype/src/main/resources/archetype-resources/readme.md

 #set( $symbol_pound = '#' )
 ${symbol_pound} ${projectName}

-This is a basic Maven-based Java project created with the use of the [Library Maven Archetype](https://github.com/Bernardo-MG/spring-web-service-maven-archetype).
-It will ease the development of new libraries, setting it up for CI through the use of free services: [Github](https://github.com/), [Github Workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows), [Github Packages](https://github.com/features/packages) and [OSS Sonatype](https://oss.sonatype.org/).
+This is a basic Spring web service project created with the use of the [Spring Web Service Maven Archetype](https://github.com/Bernardo-MG/spring-web-service-maven-archetype).
+It will ease the development of new web services, setting it up for CI through the use of free services: [Github](https://github.com/), [Github Workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows), [Github Packages](https://github.com/features/packages) and [OSS Sonatype](https://oss.sonatype.org/).

 Before beginning with the new project there are a few things which should be edited: